I Only Rest in the Storm

 I Only Rest in the Storm (O Riso e a Faca, lit.
-"The Laugh and the Knife") is a 2025 Portuguese-language drama film produced, co-written and directed by Pedro Pinho.
-Starring Sérgio Coragem, Cleo Diára and Jonathan Guilherme.
-It follows a Portuguese environmental engineer who takes a job position in West Africa, and his complicated relationship with two locals.
+"The Laugh and the Knife") is a 2025 drama film produced, co-written and directed by Pedro Pinho.
+Starring Sérgio Coragem, Cleo Diára and Jonathan Guilherme, it follows a white Portuguese environmental engineer who takes a job position in Guinea-Bissau, and his complicated relationship with two black locals.

 The film had its world premiere in the Un Certain Regard section of the 78th Cannes Film Festival on 17 May 2025, where it was nominated for the Queer Palm and Diára won the section's Best Actress prize.
-It was theatrically released in France on 9 July by Météore Films.
+It was theatrically released in Portugal on 30 October by Uma Pedra no Sapato.

+Premise

+Portuguese environmental engineer Sérgio travels to Guinea-Bissau to work in a NGO construction of a road between a desert and a forest.
+His next door neighbor, Diára, is a free minded young woman and close friend of Gui, a gay Brazilian man who is part of the marginalized queer community of Bissau.
+Sérgio becomes involved in an intimate unbalanced relationship with both of them, as he delves deeper into the neocolonialist dynamics of the expatriate community in the "third world".